 A municipal securities principal may manage and oversee underwriting, trading, buying and selling municipal securities.
 Meanwhile, a principal may give financial advice to entities that issue municipal securities issuers.
 As a result, these principals have primary responsibility for overseeing the municipal securities activities of a securities firm or bank dealer.

-Series 53 license holders are likely to oversee communications with customers about and maintaining records of these activities.
-Subsequently, they could supervise processing clearing, and safekeeping of municipal securities.
-Finally, they may be responsible for training of principals or representatives at municipal securities brokers.
+Series 53 license holders are likely to oversee communications with customers about and maintain records of these activities.
+Subsequently, they could supervise the processing clearing and safekeeping of municipal securities.
+Finally, they may be responsible for the training principals or representatives at municipal securities brokers.